nir/jupylet/docs/programmers_reference_guide/graphics.rst

 The two function arguments *ct* and *dt* will contain the current game time and the time since the function was last called (delta time).
-We can use these arguments to do interesting things, but we can ignore them for now.
+We can use these arguments to do interesting things, but you can ignore them for now.

 Note that the function above does not actually draw the label in its new position.
 For that we need the *render()* function.
 The *render()* function is a